nabostylisten/nabostylisten/scripts/migration/phase-6-communication/TEST_PLAN.md

 ### Purpose

-Creates chat and message records in PostgreSQL with proper dependency order (chats first, then messages), creates media records for image messages, and handles batch processing for performance.
+Creates chat and message records in PostgreSQL using the customer-stylist approach with proper dependency order (chats first, then messages), creates media records for image messages, and handles batch processing for performance.
+Each chat represents a unique customer-stylist communication channel.

 ### Input Requirements

 - `temp/chats-extracted.json` (from Step 1)
-- Valid bookings in database (from Phase 4)
+- Valid user profiles in database (from Phase 1)
 - Supabase environment variables configured

 ### Run the Script